Premkumar-30/EX-02-Cross-Platform-Prompting-Evaluating-Diverse-Techniques-in-AI-Powered-Text-Summarization/README.md

 ## Summarized passage:

-Blockchain is a modern way of recording and sharing information securely.
-Instead of being stored in one place, the data is shared across many computers, making it decentralized and hard to hack.
-Information is kept in “blocks” that are linked together in a “chain.”
-Once data is added, it cannot be changed, which builds trust.
-To approve new data, the network of computers agrees through a process called consensus, replacing the need for middlemen like banks.
+Blockchain is a modern way of storing and sharing information that is secure, transparent, and does not rely on a central authority like a bank.
+It works like a shared digital notebook, where data is stored in blocks and linked in a chain.
+Once information is added, it cannot be changed, making it highly trustworthy.
+Instead of one authority, many computers (called nodes) work together to approve new information through a process called “consensus.”

-Although blockchain is best known for powering cryptocurrencies such as Bitcoin, it has many other uses.
-In supply chains, it helps track products, such as food, from farms to stores, ensuring safety and freshness.
-In healthcare, it can securely store patient records, allowing doctors quick but safe access.
+While blockchain is best known for powering cryptocurrencies like Bitcoin, it has many other uses.
+For example, in supply chains, it tracks products from factories to stores, ensuring safety and authenticity.
+In healthcare, it stores patient records securely, so doctors can access accurate information.
+By improving security, transparency, and efficiency, blockchain has the potential to transform many industries in the future.

-Overall, blockchain is a transparent, secure, and efficient way to manage digital information.

 ## Result: